kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 After installing Tinn-R you need to configure Tinn-R to communicate with R:

 *	*Vista and Windows 7 users*: right-click on the Tinn-R icon and choose ``Run as Administrator``.
 For *Windows XP users*: just start Tinn-R by clicking on the icon.

-  .. ucomment:: QQ8FJ4: Hu#*,

 *	Go to the menu at the top, click on ``R``
 *	Then ``Configure``
 *	Then ``Permanent``.
 Answer ``OK`` when completed.

+	.. ucomment:: xBkfjv: Mk,

 *	Next, you must start ``R`` from ``Tinn-R``:

 	-	Click on ``Start/Close and connections``